k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/03_get_task_details_APIs.md

 ### API Description

 This API gets the task's Globals if they exist.
-Note that **task_globals** attribute of  **/tasks** API indicates if the task has globals.
+The **task_globals** attribute of  **/tasks** API indicates if the task has globals.
 This attribute is populated by true if the task has Globals.

 ### API Input